High brightness storefront displays turn a shopper's gaze into a buying journey.

 This means that a Samsung phone, for example, can’t run a Motorola secondary bootloader, because the file has not been signed by Samsung.

-Each bootloader in the chain, all the way up to the operating system, is responsible for verifying the software has been digitally signed and is tamper-free.
-Some device vendors allow the secure boot feature be disabled, either for developers (who might need to load unsigned experimental software) or because they want to encourage hobbyists to run their own software and operating systems.
+Each bootloader in the chain, all the way up to the operating system, is responsible for verifying that the software has been digitally signed and is tamper-free.
+Some device vendors allow the secure boot feature to be disabled, either for developers (who might need to load unsigned experimental software) or because they want to encourage hobbyists to run their own software and operating systems.

 Secure boot ensures that the chain of bootloaders hasn’t been tampered with and is signed by a trusted authority — usually the device vendor.
-Samsung Knox adds an enhancement called Trusted Boot, that goes a step further by taking snapshots during the boot process and storing the results in the TrustZone Trusted Execution Environment (TEE).
+Samsung Knox adds an enhancement called Trusted Boot, which goes a step further by taking snapshots during the boot process and storing the results in the TrustZone Trusted Execution Environment (TEE).

 While these are necessary measures, the secure boot and Trusted Boot process stop once Android is running.
 Checking the integrity of Android itself is handled by a built-in Android feature called device mapper verity (dm-verity) that provides integrity checking at a very low level.
 Samsung’s version of dm-verity includes some enhancements that make it easier for carriers to patch Android on devices using firmware over-the-air updates.

 Samsung smartphones go beyond the basic Android checks with a series of Samsung proprietary security features that add integrity checking to Android, known as TIMA.

 Samsung’s TIMA runs inside the TrustZone TEE, which provides a wide variety of security services, including attestation, a trusted user interface, KeyStore, Client Certificate Management and two components that are part of the TIMA real-time protections: real-time kernel protection (RKP) and periodic kernel measurement (PKM).